2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-swa-terraform.md

 Draw your attention to the penultimate line: `azurerm_static_site.public_site: Creation complete after 2s`.
 Completed after two seconds!
 That's way less time than it would take to type and click this all in the portal.
 Arguably it took more time to create the Terraform code, but consider if you had to deploy this another ten times.
 Now that you have the Terraform code, you only have to change the resource group name and/or the Static Web App resource name.
 {: .notice--info}

+{% include figure image_path="/assets/images/posts/portal-resource-group-swa-resource.png" caption="Click on your resource group to see the new Static Web App resource you created." alt="Static Web App resource inside resource group" %}

 ## Admire Our Work

 You did it!
 You deployed your first Azure resource. {% include reference.html item='fake_company' %} is well on its way to success.
 Sure, [90% of startups fail](https://www.embroker.com/blog/startup-statistics/), but {{ site.fake_company_name }} isn't just about making money.
 It's about changing the world and all that bullshit.

 Microsoft generates a random URL and puts a temporary website up there for you automatically, so let's take a look at it.
 There are multiple ways to discover the URL, but here are a few options.

 ### Get URL from Portal